All Guides

 Soy sauce is made from soybeans, wheat, salt and koji.
 Many cultures have their own versions, but Japanese soy sauce has a softer, more balanced flavour that makes it especially useful in home cooking.

-In Australia, the easiest one to find at Woolworths and Coles is usually Kikkoman soy sauce in the Asian foods aisle.
-It is widely available, reliable and easy to cook with, which is why many people start with this one.
+In Australia, the easiest one to find at supermarkets is usually Kikkoman soy sauce in the Asian foods aisle.
+It is widely available, reliable and easy to cook with.

 In Japan, the most common type of soy sauce used for everyday cooking is called koikuchi shoyu.
 This is the standard soy sauce used for things like teriyaki, simmered dishes and marinades.